 Adam Coley is a performance artist working with public spaces.
 He orchestrates occurrences of a whimsical nature, drawing attention to the entities within the city by inserting an image of relative absurdity into the everyday spectacle, to indulge in a moment of incongruity amongst the crowd.
 Most recently, Adam devised ‘Dressing like a Seagull and Pinching People’s Pasties’ drawing inspiration from the heartbreaking urban myth of having one’s dinner stolen by fiendish city dwellers.
 This year, Adam seeks to give something back to the city; to commemorate all that it has done for him, by honouring one of its most notorious inhabitants.

 Ben Borthwick: I am excited about working with Adam because of how his projects occupy and move through the most public parts of the city like the Hoe and in front of the Civic Centre.
 His performances invite passers by to join with him in absurd activities that draw attention to how we, and other species, use these spaces, opening up ways of thinking about the environment in terms of ecology, architecture, the social and humour.
-Adam’s recent projects use the most public parts of the city like the Hoe and in front of the Civic Centre as key elements so his ideas can only really be tested in situ rather than in the privacy of a studio.
-His performances invite passers by to join with him in absurd activities that draw attention to how we, and other species, use these spaces, opening up ways of thinking about the environment in terms of ecology, architecture, the social as well as humour.
-I look forward our ‘studio’ visits which will surely take place out in the city, and feeling awkward as we test his ideas for the Plymouth Art Weekender commission.
+Adam's recent projects use the most public parts of the city like the Hoe and in front of the Civic Centre as key elements so his ideas can only really be tested in situ rather than in the privacy of a studio.
+I look forward to our 'studio' visits which will surely take place out in the city, and feeling awkward as we test his ideas for the Plymouth Art Weekender commission.